abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerClientGrantTypes

-This table can be used to store information about grant types of a client, including the grant type and client id.
+This table can store information about the grant types of a client, including the grant type and client id.

 #### Foreign Keys